noahehall/theBookOfNoah/architecture/rdbms_database_design.md

 # backup and recovery

+# database development process
+   1. requirements gathering
+      - the db designers interview the customers (database users) to understand the proposed system and obtain an document the data and functional requirements
+      - all users must agree as to what persistent data they want to store along with an agreement as to the meaning and interpretation of the data elements
+      - `data requirements document`
+         - includes the detailed requirements provided by the users
+         - used to confirm the understanding of requirements with users
+         - should not describe how the data is to be processed
+         - should decribe
+            - what the data items are
+            - what attributes they have
+            - what constraints apply and the relationships that hold between the data items
 # database design
    - `data model`
       - a collection of concepts or notations for describing data, data relationships, data semantics and data constraints